JoelLamb/JoelLamb.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate at the University of Exeter. **I will be on the 2025-26 job market.**
+I am a PhD candidate at the University of Exeter.
+Starting in September 2025, I will spend a year at the Aix-Marseille School of Economics (AMSE) as a recipient of their 4th-year fellowship.

 My research interests lie in **Political Economy** and **Behavioural Economics**.
 In my research I use (natural) experiments and text-as-data.

+**I will be on the 2025-26 job market.**

 You can contact me at: J.Lamb3@exeter.ac.uk